Amazon Black Friday deals 2019 - offers live now and what to expect

 Amazon Echo Dot 3rd Gen (currently £34.99 from Amazon)

-Last year we saw discounts on a lot of Amazon’s own products including 25% off the Fire TV stick and 20% off the newer 4K version, as well as deals on the Amazon Echo including over £30 off the Amazon Echo (2nd Gen), £10 off the Echo Dot (3rd Gen) and £30 off the Echo Plus.
+Last year we saw discounts on a lot of Amazon’s own products including 25% off the Fire TV stick and 20% off the newer 4K version, as well as deals on the Amazon Echo including over £10 off the Echo Dot (3rd Gen) and £30 off the Echo Plus.

 So it seems a pretty safe bet that we’ll see discounts on Amazon’s own brand items, and probably even bigger discounts on the older items as they sell them off in favour of newer versions to come.